swcarpentry/good-enough-practices-in-scientific-computing/index.md

     *   CC-0 or CC-BY for data and text
     *   MIT/BSD for code
 3. And a CITATION file
+    *   How to cite this project overall
+    *   Where to find/how to cite data sets, code, figures, and other things that have their own DOIs
 4. And a notes.txt file containing the to-do list and things people really need to know

 ## Version Control